975125089qq/Genetic-Algorithm-Based-Robot-Path-Planning-with-the-Extraction-of-Topological-Map/README.md

 ```

 ### Descriptions
 **threshold_loop** and**threshold_parent**: These are two crucial hyperparameters for the proposed initialization method.
 Increasing their values makes the algorithm more likely to explore paths with a worse estimated fitness value.
-(The fitness estimation is based on movement in eight directions, which introduces some degree of error (explained further in the paper).
+Exploration of paths with worse estimated fitness values is necessary because the fitness estimation, based on movement in eight directions, introduces a certain degree of error (as explained in Fig. 11 of the paper).

 **threshold_loop**: A hyperparameter applied when a longer path converges with a shorter path (see Fig. 7(b) in the paper).